curiouselectric/RS485InterfaceBoard/README.md

 The mode can also be set with a serial request, using the "Set the unit to broadcast:" method (see below).

-# Firmware

-This uses an ATMega328 with the MiniCore Bootloader.
-This uses an oscillator running at 16MHz for 5V supply or 8MHz for 3.3V supply.
-Check the correct oscillator is chosen when uploading.

-## Initial bootloader installation:

-You should not need to do this, as the unit should come with this already installed.
-This is just for information.

-To upload a bootloader it then MiniCore is used:

-Install MiniCore from here: https://github.com/MCUdude/MiniCore

-Install the bootloader using an Arduino as an ISP. https://www.arduino.cc/en/Tutorial/BuiltInExamples/ArduinoISP

-Wire up your arduino and an ISP 3x2 header pin onto the wind sensor PCB.

-Choose the "ATMega328" option with the "External 8MHz Oscillator" set for the 3.3V version or "External 16MHz Oscillator" set for the 5V version, depending upon the crystal supplied.

-The ATmega328 datasheet says that an 8MHz crystal should be used at 3.3V for reliable serial comms.
-YMMV.

-You can then use the 'Burn Bootloader' option within 'Tools' in the Arduino IDE.
-This will install the Minicore bootloader.

-## Program via Arduino IDE

-You can only do this when the bootloader is programmed (this will be programmed for versions supplied by me).

-To program it then MiniCore is used:

-Install MiniCore from here: https://github.com/MCUdude/MiniCore

-Add to preferences and then board manager.

-Choose the "ATMega328" option with the "External 8MHz Oscillator" set for the 3.3V version or "External 16MHz Oscillator" set for the 5V version, depending upon the crystal supplied.

-The ATmega328 datasheet says that an 8MHz crystal should be used at 3.3V for reliable serial comms.
-YMMV.

-You can then upload code using the 6pin serial/FTDI interface on the board.

 # Serial Data and Commands